Neutrino mass and leptogenesis in the non-SUSY modular $A^\prime_5$ inverse seesaw model: Lepton masses and mixing

-For the purpose of showing the correlations among the mixing angles and $\mathrm{Re}(\tau)$, panels (d)–(f) of Fig.~\ref{fig:m1io} display the relationship between these parameters and the value of the reactor mixing angle $\sin^2\theta_{13}$.
-The correlation with $\sin^2\theta_{23}$ (panel (d)) is weak, which can be understood with the results in panel (b), (c) and (f).
+For the purpose of showing the correlations among the mixing angles and $\mathrm{Re}(\tau)$, Figs.~\ref{fig:m1io}(d)–~\ref{fig:m1io}(f) display the relationship between these parameters and the value of the reactor mixing angle $\sin^2\theta_{13}$.
+The correlation with $\sin^2\theta_{23}$ (see Fig~\ref{fig:m1io}(d)) is weak, which can be understood with the results in Figs~\ref{fig:m1io}(b),~\ref{fig:m1io}(c) and~\ref{fig:m1io}(f).
 As shown, there are opposite correlations of $\sin^2\theta_{13}$ and $\sin^2\theta_{23}$ with respect to $\tau$, and both angles are restricted to very small ranges.
-When these correlations are combined into panel (d), the opposite behavior almost cancels and appears as a sharp line shape that is shown there.
-The correlation of $\sin^2\theta_{13}$ with $\sin^2\theta_{12}$ (panel (e)) shows that the latter is also confined to a rather narrow band around $0.27$–$0.35$, consistent with the experimental data.
-Panel (f) illustrates that $\sin^2\theta_{13}$ decreases slightly with $\mathrm{Re}(\tau)$, though the variation is small.
+When these correlations are combined into Fig.~\ref{fig:m1io}(d), the opposite behavior almost cancels and appears as a sharp line shape that is shown there.
+The correlation of $\sin^2\theta_{13}$ with $\sin^2\theta_{12}$ (Fig.~\ref{fig:m1io}(e)) shows that the latter is also confined to a rather narrow band around $0.27$–$0.35$, consistent with the experimental data.
+Fig.~\ref{fig:m1io}(f) illustrates that $\sin^2\theta_{13}$ decreases slightly with $\mathrm{Re}(\tau)$, though the variation is small.

-Given that CP phases, panels (g)–(i) of Fig.~\ref{fig:m1io} illustrate the behavior of the CP phases and their correlations.
+Given that CP phases, Figs.~\ref{fig:m1io}(g)–~\ref{fig:m1io}(i) illustrate the behavior of the CP phases and their correlations.
 Unlike the NO scenario, which exhibited two distinct clustered regions for the Majorana phases, the IO scenario yields a single region for each phase.
 The Dirac CP phase $\delta_{\mathrm{CP}}$ is predicted to be within the range $0.34\pi$–$0.40\pi$, with a best-fit value of $0.371\pi$.
 The Majorana phases are similarly constrained, $\eta_1$ varies between $0.44\pi$ and $0.453\pi$, while $\eta_2$ ranges from $0.765\pi$ to $0.786\pi$.
-All three CP phases exhibit positive correlations with each other and with $\sin^2\theta_{12}$, as shown in panels (g)–(i).
+All three CP phases exhibit positive correlations with each other and with $\sin^2\theta_{12}$, as shown in Figs.~\ref{fig:m1io}(g)–~\ref{fig:m1io}(i).
 These correlations reflect the underlying modular symmetry structure and provide a set of interconnected predictions that could be tested in future experiments capable of measuring leptonic CP violation.